Burgestrand/Hallon/README.markdown

 There are several!

 ### Hallon is unstable
 I’ve never developed anything in C before, and I’ve been using Ruby for about a month.
-With that said, Hallon most likely leaks memory and should be considered experimental.
+With that said, Hallon should be considered experimental.

 ### Hallon only supports one session per process
 You can only keep one session with Spotify alive at a time in the same process, due to a limitation of `libspotify`.